 Snowmobile tour (only): approximately 1-2 hours

 My recommendation: I would definitely recommend bringing a mounted camera if you have one.
 The experience is amazing, but you won’t have that much time to take pictures while on the snowmobile.
-It’s also very cold on the glacier and it might affect your equipment.
-If you’ve never been in Iceland, you might want to read this guide for tips.
+It’s also very cold on the glacier, and it might affect your equipment.
+If you’ve never been to Iceland, you might want to read this guide for tips.

 Additional thoughts on my snowmobile tour in Iceland

 The snowmobile tour in Iceland was an epic adventure.
 I still think about that trip and how amazing it was.
 While the tour company I did the tour with no longer offers it, the snowmobile adventure is available directly with the company mentioned above.
 You don’t have to love snow or riding a snowmobile.
 All you need is a sense of adventure and an appreciation for nature.